anvaka/redsim/README.md

 `A` and `C` are related.
 But if there are thousands of people posting to both `A` and `C` we could suspect that maybe subreddits are related.

-Of course sometimes `A` is way more popular than `C`, and we need to take this into account.
+Of course sometimes `A` is way more popular than `C`, and we need to take that into account.
 Let's consider three subreddits:

 * `A` - has 1,000 subscribers